slcmcu/shipyard-agent/readme.md

 The Shipyard Agent will gather Docker information (containers, images, etc.) from the local Docker and push it to a Shipyard instance.

 # Installation
+The recommended way to run the agent is with Docker.

+## Docker
+`docker run -i -t --rm -v /var/run/docker.sock:/docker.sock -e URL=http://<shipyard-host>:8000 -p 4500:4500 shipyard/agent`

+Replace `<shipyard-host>` with your Shipyard host.

+## Standalone
+You can also run standalone:

 Visit the [Releases](https://github.com/shipyard/shipyard-agent/releases) page for the latest release.
 Download the binary and install to your Docker host.
 For example:

 ```